 There is, however, a small fly in the ointment; although I’ve long been in favour of increasing the number of national holidays, the positioning of the Saints’ Days would further concentrate the holidays in spring.
 To get round this, I would suggest moving the Bank Holiday at the end of May and potentially moving the Bank Holiday at the end of August too, to ensure a more even spread throughout the year.

 The question is, as we move towards a new type of workforce, do modern workers want extra enforced Bank Holidays?
 When people are choosing to work flexibly, to work shifts, to work when they want to etc., are the Bank Holidays really the kind of holiday entitlements that are fit for purpose for the future?
-I think we’re not there yet.
+I think we’ve not fully entered that new paradigm.
 And there are still a lot of people (the majority) who work in much more traditional working environments.
 It’s this majority who will benefit from the four new proposed Bank Holidays.

 Still not convinced?
 Workers in the 19 other G20 nations on average have 12 national holidays.
 Why are British workers less worthy of holidays than other comparable nations?